ASSISTANT PROFESSOR (10 MONTHS)

 - Works closely with department faculty

-- Demonstrated commitment to civility, diversity, and
+- Demonstrated commitment to researching and being actively

 The State University of New York College at Cortland is an